altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

-~Each loss was still noticeable, the thoughts in his brain more his own instead of the awareness he learned.~ ~More and more with each newly awakened human, did his power grow less effective, less pure.~ ~This would progress until it would stretch so thin as to be invisible.~ ~Until the people practiced namshubs ‘in theory’, the more people asleep the more powerful the awake.~ ~Everyone being awake results in no power for anyone.~ ~He wondered when he would get the text.~
+~Each loss was still noticeable, the thoughts in his brain more his own instead of the awareness he learned.~ ~More and more with each newly awakened human, did his power grow less effective, less pure.~ ~This would progress until it would stretch so thin as to be invisible.~ ~Until the people practiced namshubs "in theory", the more people asleep the more powerful the awake.~ ~Everyone being awake results in no power for anyone.~ ~He wondered when he would get the text.~
 'A week from now?'